Grab and Alipay Offer Chinese Travellers an Easier Way to Pay for Rides in Singapore and Thailand

 - Visitors from China can now use Alipay to pay for Grab rides in Singapore and Thailand

-- Grab’s partnership with Alipay further highlights company’s commitment to providing a seamless app experience to customers Grab
+- Grab’s partnership with Alipay further highlights company’s commitment to providing a seamless app experience to consumers Grab

 Singapore, 21 June 2016 – Grab, Southeast Asia’s leading ride-hailing company, and Ant Financial Services Group, the parent company of China’s largest third-party payment platform Alipay, today announced a partnership to provide a seamless cross-border payment solution to Chinese travellers visiting and residing in Singapore and Thailand.
 Starting today, Alipay users can pay for their taxi and private-hire car rides booked through the Grab app with their Alipay accounts.